ajobi/vue-snip/README.md

 </script>
 ```

-Elements are automatically re-snipped when they get horizontally resized or when reactive data changes.
+Elements are automatically re-snipped when they get resized or when reactive data changes.
 If you need to re-snip an element in some different case, you can expose the snipping function to your Vue instances via the `exposeSnipFunction` options property and snip the element manually as needed:

 ``` html
 <template>